Close Menu

 Curtis has not appeared in a Halloween film since 2002’s Halloween: Resurrection, when her character was unceremoniously killed off in the opening scene.
 Apparently, the new film will not be sticking with the continuity of the series.

 Jamie Lee Curtis still has some acting chops, and her presence instantly makes another attempt to jump-start the series more credible.
 This will be her fifth film in the Halloween franchise.
-She appeared in the first two films of the series, then her character returned in H20 before being murdered by Michael Myers in Resurrection.
+She appeared in the first two films of the series, then her character returned in H20 before being killed by Michael Myers in Resurrection.
 Rumors state that Curtis only returned for that last (laughably bad) film so that her character could be killed off.
 In case you’ve forgotten, or somehow missed the best film of 2002:

 The franchise was rebooted in 2007 by director Rob Zombie, who made two films in his version of the series before bowing out.